Red-rimmed melania: Parasites

-This species is a host for a trematode parasite which has been found to infect an endangered species of fish in Texas, the fountain darter.
+This species is a host for a trematode parasite that has been found to infect an endangered species of fish in Texas, the fountain darter.

 Agricultural pests

-Red-rimmed melanias can sometimes be an agricultural pest species, as has been reported on Chinese cabbage plantations in Hong Kong.
+Red-rimmed melania can sometimes be an agricultural pest species, as has been reported on Chinese cabbage plantations in Hong Kong.

 Aquaria

-Red-rimmed melanias are quite commonly found in freshwater aquaria, but opinion in the hobby is divided between those who see them as a pest species, and those who value their usefulness as algae-eaters and substrate-cleaners.
+Red-rimmed melania are quite commonly found in freshwater aquaria, but opinion in the hobby is divided between those who see them as a pest species and those who value their usefulness as algae eaters and substrate cleaners.